 When I found out I was pregnant, I cried.
-I locked myself in a stranger’s bathroom, peed on a plastic strip and sobbed when I read the results.
+Locked in a stranger’s bathroom, I peed on a plastic strip and sobbed when I read the results.
 I didn’t cry, because I didn’t want to be a mother.
 I cried, because I didn’t want to be a single mother.
 My long-term boyfriend, who knocked me up, knocked on the door, inquiring what was wrong.
 Our relationship was in the toilet.
 The day before, we didn’t know if we would last a week.
 Now, we would be in each other’s lives for a lifetime.
+Little did I know, there would be countless lessons learned from single motherhood.

 My entire life I assumed I would be like the girl in the childhood chant–First comes love.
 Then comes marriage.
 Then comes Heather pushing a baby carriage.
 But positive pregnancy results remixed the song.